-Not only are you going to make him or her feel certain about breaking up but you’re going to make them run away from you all together and not come back.
+Not only are you going to make him or her feel certain about breaking up but you’re going to make them run away from you altogether and not come back.

 3. Intimate emotional connection

 He or she is cold and non-responsive to you at times.
-Their responses are devoid of emotions and they behave as if you’re just an acquaintance.
+Their responses are devoid of emotion, and they behave as if you’re just an acquaintance.

 So, rather than showing vulnerability, their walls go up relatively fast.